tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 -   Capability to add and run multi-instance task \(for example, MPI\)

-    -   A new optional property ‘multiInstanceSettings’ is added to the Task resource which can be optionally included in Add Task, Get Task, List Tasks APIs.
+    -   A new optional property ‘multiInstanceSettings’ is added to the Task resource that can be optionally included in Add Task, Get Task, List Tasks APIs.

     -   A new API List the subtasks of a task is added to obtain information about subtasks.